SidneyRoberto9/SidneyRoberto9/README.md

 ## About me 👨‍💻
  I'm 21 years old, I study:

-- 🌱 Computer Science student at UNIPÊ
+- 🌱 Computer Science student

  I'm fascinated by technology and I love programming different solutions, I'm very interested in QA and in automated tests.